-In 2024, An Post conducted its first anonymous Disability Survey, inviting colleagues to confidentially disclose any disabilities.
-This initiative helps us:
+In 2024, An Post conducted its first anonymous Disability Survey, inviting colleagues to confidentially disclose

-- Meet our obligations under Part 5

-of the Disability Act 2005, which

-requires public bodies to report on

-the employment of people with

-disabilities.

-- 2. Accurately reflect our progress towards the public sector target of 6% workforce representation by individuals with disabilities.

-- Understand the diverse needs of our people, allowing us to create a more supportive and accommodating work environment.
+- 1. Meet our obligations under Part 5 of the Disability Act 2005, which requires public bodies to report on the employment of people with disabilities. - 2.
+Accurately reflect our progress towards the public sector target of 6% workforce representation by individuals with disabilities. - supportive and accommodating work environment.